Don Lane (politician): Fitzgerald Inquiry

-Dumped from Cabinet

-Despite having helped do the numbers to topple Joh, in December 1987, Lane was dumped to the backbench after being named adversely in the inquiry.
+Matters came to a head on 26 November, when a spill motion was carried by a margin of 38–9.
+Bjelke-Petersen boycotted the meeting, and thus did not nominate for the ensuing leadership vote, which saw Environment Minister Mike Ahern elected as the new leader with Gunn remaining as his deputy.
+Despite having helped do the numbers to topple Bjelke-Petersen, in December 1987, Lane was dumped to the backbench after being named adversely in the inquiry.

 Corruption allegations and prison (1989-1991)

 The Fitzgerald hearings were told by Jack Herbert that Don Lane had been paid significant bribes.
 The inquiry showed that taxation and banking records proved that Lane had significant unexplained income.
 Of the 27 pages dedicated to activities by politicians, the majority focused on either Joh Bjelke-Petersen, Russ Hinze or Ted Lyons.
 One page was dedicated to Don Lane.